UBC-MDS/exploratory-data-viz/chapters/en/module6.md

 <choice id="1" >
 <opt text="Due to the majority of single stays being business related, it's clear that single guest stays need less advanced booking time then bookings with multiple guests.">

-This narrative is jumping to conclusions regarding the single stays being business related.
+This narrative is jumping to conclusions regarding the single stays being business-related.
 We have no information on that displayed here.

 </opt>